PlanetKumbhaj/survey-managment/README.md

-# sarvey-managment
+# surveys-managment
-this is servey management build by python here just install all feature
+this is survey management build by python here just install all feature
 Install Python and dependencies
 This tutorial was created using Python 3.6.
 If you don't have a working Python install (or this project isn't working on your normal install), you can install Anaconda and run